 Fold in the raisins, chocolate chips, pumpkin seeds, and sunflower seeds.

-Bake for about 12 minutes or until both the bottoms and the tops are golden brown.
+Bake for about 12-15 minutes or until the bottoms are golden brown.
 Transfer to a wire rack to cool.